 A huge paper mache map illustrating the harbor of Colombo dominated the main room.
 Inside the many rooms, one could see ebony tables, furniture created from porcupine quills and other hand-carved artifacts.

 The Ceylon building housed a considerable exhibit of full-sized clay Sinhalese statues and authentic costumes, including a noted collection of gold, silver and gems.
+Also a large collection of carved furniture.

 Visitors could buy lace and tortoise shell wares.